Homosexuality and the Anglican Communion: Episcopal Anglican Church of Brazil

 The Anglican Episcopal Church of Brazil is characterised by its progressive theological views on homosexuality.
 After the 1998 Lambeth Conference, the Anglican Church in Brazil decided to promote two national forums on human sexuality, both held in Rio de Janeiro.
 Its decisions guided the policy.
 According to the final document, the consensus of the Brazilian Church is that human sexuality is a gift from God, and it should be experienced in peace, freedom, love and respect.
 The Church has approved of the ordination of openly gay priests and has offered blessing services for same-sex marriages.
 It is understood that the Church should respect the privacy of its members and clergy.
 Any kind of public exposure of someone's sexual orientation (as a pre-requisite to be a member or take part of any ministry) violates this privacy.
 Because of that progressive position, the Bishop of the Diocese of Recife, still strongly Evangelical, Robinson Cavalcanti, declared Recife to be independent of the Church of Brazil, an action that resulted in his being deposed as a bishop by the Ecclesiastical Tribunal.
-Among his main reasons, he pointed out that the Brazilian Church was sympathetic to the ordination of Gene Robinson, as well as the ordination of all LGBT people.
+Among his main reasons, he pointed out that the Brazilian Church was sympathetic to the ordination of Gene Robinson, as well as the ordination of all LGBTQ people.
 This split the Diocese of Recife in two: one part loyal to Orlando Santos de Oliveira, Primate of the Anglican Episcopal Church of Brazil at the time, and currently coordinated by Bishop João Peixoto; and the other, under Cavalcanti's leadership, tied to the Anglican Church of the Southern Cone.

 In 2016, the Presiding Bishop convened an Extraordinary Synod to discuss adding same-sex marriage to the marriage canon; the proposal was not approved, but it was considered during General Synod in 2017.
 On 1 June 2018, the General Synod voted to change the marriage canon to include same-sex couples.